Profitable Sustainability Solutions for Supply Chains

 Organizations that obtain the right data and refine their decision-making processes with supply chain analytics often find that new sustainable supply chain techniques not only positively impact the planet and our quality of life but also their bottom line.

 NOAA’s Annual Greenhouse Gas Index, which tracks the warming influence of greenhouse gases, has grown by 41% since 1990.
 In response to growing environmental threats, many organizations have made bold sustainability commitments in the past year.
 Apple announced goals to have a 100% carbon-neutral products and supply chain by 2030.
 Microsoft pledged to be carbon negative by 2030 and to address its legacy emissions by 2050.
 And cosmetics manufacturer L'Oréal said by 2030, all its packaging will be made from recycled or bio-based sources.

 Approximately half of companies now have some type of corporate supply chain sustainability goals, according to MIT’s 2020 State of Supply Chain Sustainability report.
 However, most of these goals revolve around reducing child labor and ensuring fair trade.
 Less than a quarter of these companies said their top focus was on carbon emissions or energy management issues.

-Often, businesses don’t see the importance of supply chain sustainability until it hits the balance sheet.
+Often, businesses don’t see the importance of supply chain design for sustainability until it hits the balance sheet.
 The COVID-19 pandemic was an eye-opener to the risk of long-undiversified supply chains.
 A recent report by Accenture found that 94% of Fortune 1000 companies experienced supply chain disruptions due to COVID-19, and three-quarters experienced negative business impacts.
 The blockage of the Suez Canal in March 2021 put even greater pressure on global supply chains, costing the global economy up to $400 million per hour in lost trade, according to Lloyd’s List.